ultral/ultral.github.io/it/aac-en.md

 ![Ansible refactoring](assets/at_intro.png?raw=true "Ansible refactoring")

 *There was a project.
 It was a casual project, nothing special.
 There were operations engineers and developers.
 They were dealing with exactly the same task: how to provision an application.
 However, there was a problem: each team tried to do it uniquely.
 They had decided to deal with it & use Ansible as the source of the truth.
-Sooner or later, they realized that playbooks were not stable, they were occasionally crashing.
+Sooner or later, they realized that playbooks were not stable.
+They were occasionally crashing.
 As a result, there was a task to stabilize it.*

 You can read the whole story in the article [How to test Ansible and don't go nuts](ansible-testing-en.md).
 To make a long story short: